 Our aim is to farm in a way that leads to less suffering than commercial methods.
 Equally we are committed to continually refining our own methods in order to gradually reduce the inevitable harm that occurs on a farm.
 In rare occasions however we may use organic pesticides or herbicides to protect our crops.

 Additionally the needs of the farm are constant and extensive.
-The work can be tiring and hard at times.
+Volunteering can be tiring and hard at times.
 Furthermore for the project to succeed we bring a degree of professionality to this work.
-As a result the demands of working on the farm mean that life as a farm intern is more demanding than being on retreat in Plum Village.
+As a result the demands of working on the farm mean that life as a farm volunteer is more demanding than being on retreat in Plum Village.
 We are looking for people who enjoy physical work and want to invest their energy in helping this project flourish.

-Finally it is our aim to train our interns to a point where they can take responsibility and make informed decisions on the farm.
-However in the early months we ask that interns be willing to expand their knowledge by receiving instruction and feedback in order to fully understand our system and the context in which we work.
+Finally it is our aim to train our volunteers to a point where they can take responsibility and make informed decisions on the farm.
+However in the early months we ask that volunteers be willing to expand their knowledge by receiving instruction and feedback in order to fully understand our system and the context in which we work.

 What we offer

-More practically interns will be offered two weeks of holiday during their time on the farm.
+More practically volunteers will be offered two weeks of holiday during their time on the farm.